kubeflow/community/proposals/bootstrapping.md

 | delete | kubeflow-admin | delete |

 RBAC roles will be created to enable actions on resources at the cluster level and actions on resources scoped by a namespace.
 The bootstrap/authn phases will perform actions at the cluster level.
 The existing ClusterRoles, ClusterRoleBindings should be removed.
 The existing ServiceAccounts should use a RoleBinding of the user rather than the existing ClusterRoleBinding.
 The authz/deployment phases will perform actions within a namespace.

 ## Non-Goals
-- Authentication of a data scientist (provider setup)
+- Authentication of a data scientist.
+See the provider proposal.
-- Adding data scientists to RBAC Organization and Team ClusterRoleBindings
+- Adding data scientists to an Organization Custom Resource and creating RoleBindings for members.
+See the RBAC proposal.
 - Deployment of kubeflow

 ## UX